tkhamez/eve-api-php/README.md

 _**Please note that the ESI OpenAPI 3 specification is still in beta status, so things can change!**_

-This client contains a patch to fix the format of the X-Compatibility-Date header (the generator ignores the specified format "date" and uses a string that includes the time, which will lead to 400 errors from the API).
+This client contains a patch for the OpenAPI specification file that changes the X-Compatibility-Date header so that it is optional and has a default value.
+This fixes two issues that the PHP generator currently has:

+1. The X-Compatibility-Date header is not formatted correctly (date with time instead of date only).
+2. It does not use a constant value for the X-Compatibility-Date header, which is an enumeration with only one possible value (see also https://github.com/OpenAPITools/openapi-generator/issues/16547).

 ## Versioning scheme